turbotage/AI-ML-Course/README.md

 ## Percpetion radius

 The perception radius can influence the simulation quite a lot.
+The agents tend to move towards the middle because of initialized memory.
-Some agents can get lost on the side of the field and only become active as soon as their targets come into field of vision.
+But then, they and only become active as soon as their targets come into field of vision.
 When this happens it can trigger a chain reaction with other agents becoming active as a result of the agent moving.
 Overall, the end state becomes more cluttered.

-Have for example a look at these simulations (full perception, 0.5, 0.2) with 200 agents for the inbetween method
+Have for example a look at these simulations (full perception, 0.5, 0.2, 0.0001) with 200 agents for the inbetween method

 ![Inbetween full perception](saved_gifs/2025-05-19_inbetween_nagents_200_mu_pr_5.0_std_pr_0.0_mu_cr_0.0_std_cr_0.0_mu_speed_0.1_std_speed_0.0_ndt_1200_nf_600_gif.gif)